kubotal/kad-doc/kad/docs/getting-started/45-repository-source.md

   See the [FluxCD documentation](https://fluxcd.io/flux/components/source/api/v1/#source.toolkit.fluxcd.io/v1.GitRepositoryRef) for details.
 - FluxCD archives the repository's content locally.
 To reduce the load, this archiving can be restricted to the necessary files using the `ignore` attribute, which uses `.gitignore`-style syntax.
 - The component leverages the `context` defined earlier.
+It must be properly set.

 ### The FluxCD `gitRepository` Object